 The tank battalions, on the 31st, were holding open two bridges at Calumpit so that the Southern Luzon forces could withdraw toward Bataan.
 It was noted that convoys of trucks would pass the tanks carrying absolutely nothing.
 It was then that Lt.
 Col. Miller sent out detachments of trucks to warehouses and had the men load them with ammunition, food, and high-octane fuel that was used by the tanks.
 It was stated that one detachment went all the way to Ft.
 Stotsenburg.
 The trucks returned carrying 6 tons of canned food and 12,000 gallons of fuel.

-The night of January 6th the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge making the 192nd the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
-It was at this time that the tank companies were reduced to three tanks each.
+That night the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
+The engineers were ready to blow up the bridge, but Lt.
+Col. Ted Wickord, 192nd, noticed A Co.
+192nd, was missing and ordered the engineers to wait until he had looked to see if they were anywhere in sight.
+He found the company, asleep in their tanks, because they had not received the order to withdraw across the bridge.
+After they had crossed, the bridge was destroyed which made the 192nd the last American unit to enter Bataan.
+Each tank platoon lost one tank at this time.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements.
 It was on the 7th, that the food ration was cut in half, and not too long after this was done malaria, dysentery, and dengue fever began hitting the soldiers.

 A composite tank company was formed on the 8th under the command of Capt.
 Donald Hanes, B Co., 192nd.
 Its job was to protect the East Coast Road north of Hermosa open and to stop Japanese tanks attempting to use it to overrun the next defensive line that was forming.
 While in this position, the tanks were under constant enemy artillery fire.
 The rest of the tanks were ordered to bivouac south of the Abucay-Hacienda Road.